API¶

 >>> mdf = MDF(file_name) >>> mdf.search('*veh*speed*', case_insensitive=True, mode='wildcard') # case insensitive wildcard based search ['vehicleAverageSpeed', 'vehicleInstantSpeed', 'targetVehicleAverageSpeed', 'targetVehicleInstantSpeed'] >>> mdf.search('^vehicle.*Speed$', case_insensitive=False, mode='regex') # case sensitive regex based search ['vehicleAverageSpeed', 'vehicleInstantSpeed']

-the dataframe argument was removed in version 5.8.0 use the
+dataframeargument was removed in version 5.8.0, use theto_dataframemethod instead.- Parameters:

 - channelslist

-list of items to be filtered; each item can be :
+List of items to be selected; each item can be:

 a channel name string